FOR IMMEDIATE RELEASE: May 25, 2007

 WASHINGTON COUNTY FARM JOINS STATE’S CENTURY FARMS PROGRAM

-(MURFREESBORO)—Washington County-based Sunnyside Farm has been designated as a Tennessee Century Farm, reports Caneta S. Hankins, director of the Century Farms program at the Center for Historic Preservation, which is located on the MTSU campus.
+(MURFREESBORO, Tenn.)—The Brookside Farm in Washington County has been designated as a Tennessee Century Farm, reported Caneta S. Hankins, director of the Century Farms program at the Center for Historic Preservation (CHP), which is located on the MTSU campus.

 To be considered for eligibility, a farm must be owned by the same family for at least 100 years; must produce $1,000 revenue annually; must have at least 10 acres of the original farm; and one owner must be a resident of Tennessee.

 “The Century Farmers represent all the farm families of Tennessee,” Hankins said, “and their contributions to the economy, and to the social, cultural, and agrarian vitality of the state, both past and present, is immeasurable.
 Each farm is a Tennessee treasure.”

 For more information about the Century Farms Program, please visit its Web site at http://histpres.mtsu.edu/histpres.
 The Center for Historic Preservation also may be contacted via mail at Box 80, MTSU, Murfreesboro, Tenn., 37132, or by telephone at 615-898-2947.

 ATTENTION, MEDIA: To interview Hankins or the farm’s owners, please contact the CHP directly at 615-898-2947.